david2am/ocaml_dune/guides/2 Ocaml in Dune.md

 git init
 ```

-Congratulations! now you have a new project created, next, we will create a simple program and use OCaml and Dune features to build it:
+Congratulations!
+You have created a new project.
+Next, we will create a simple program using OCaml and Dune features.

 ---

 # Create Your First Module

-Let's create the typical calculator with just 2 functions: **add** and **sub** to learn about **Dune**.
+Let's create a simple calculator with `add` and `sub` functions to learn about **Dune**.

-## Create The Module:
+## Create the Module

-In OCaml every a new `.ml` file inside the `lib/` folder is a considered a module, let's create our own as `calc.ml` and add the previous mentioned functions:
+In OCaml, each `.ml` file in the `lib/` folder is considered a module.
+Create `calc.ml` and add the following functions:

 ```ml
 (* lib/calc.ml *)